-Target Action Who When Reporting

-5.3.1

-To make more effective use of IT systems and resources Design and implement a LMS Improve Remote access facilities for staff and students.
-IT and eLearning Coordinator 2016 Ongoing
+Target Action Who When Reporting 5.3.1 To make more effective use of IT systems and resources Design and implement a LMS Improve Remote access facilities for staff and students.
+IT and eLearning Coordinator 2017 onwards Ongoing, engaged a company working on it.
+Done, responsive website 5.3.2 To develop digital based units of work and curriculum materials All Unit & Lesson Plans will incorporate IT and eLearning VP Academic 2017 onwards Ongoing review

-5.3.2

-To develop digital based units of work and curriculum materials All Unit & Lesson Plans will incorporate IT and eLearning VP Academic 2016 Done, ongoing